salemove/glia-functions-tools/README.md

 glia-functions init --template api-integration --variables "projectName=My API,apiKey=my-key"
 ```

+Projects can also be created from templates that use inheritance, which allows specialized templates to extend base templates while customizing behavior.
+For details, see [Template Inheritance](./docs/template-inheritance.md).

 #### Deploy a Function Version
 ```bash
 glia-functions deploy --function-id <id> --version-id <id>